MasatakaNakamura/remark/Markdown-Extensions.md

           a + b
         end

-Inline code is not automatically highlighted unless [configured to](Configuration), and must be supplied a language class to be highlighted:
+Inline code is not automatically highlighted (unless [configured to](Configuration) by setting the `highlightInline` configuration option) and must be supplied a language class to be highlighted:

     Inline code: `.ruby a = 5`

+The default language for code may be [configured](Configuration) using the `highlightLanguage` configuration option.
 To disable syntax highlighting, use the class `no-highlight`.